saaramar/iBoot_firebloom/docs/index.md

 It was important for me to note that, for two reasons:

-1. It's another approval that our understnading of the allocation API is correct.
+1. It's another approval that our understanding of the allocation API is correct.
 2. The places which call to `malloc` and not `do_safe_allocation` do not get the security properties of Firebloom.

 It's an interesting question why these call sites aren't updated to the new mechanism.
 There are few possible answers here: